sifive/riscv-isa-sim-lib-demo/README.md

 # RISC-V ISA Simulator (Spike) as a Library Demo

-This project demonstrates how to use RISC-V ISA Simulator (Spike) as a library, integrating it with an external simulator.
+This project demonstrates how to use [RISC-V ISA Simulator](https://github.com/riscv-software-src/riscv-isa-sim) as a library, and integrate it with an external simulator.
 In this implementation, ALL memory operations (loads, stores, and instruction fetches) are handled by the external simulator, without any of Spike's internal memories.

-## Building
+## Important Notes

+### Hardcoded Parameters
+Several parameters are hardcoded in `src/main.cc`:
+- Start PC: `0x20000000`
+- Memory size: 1GB (1024 * 1024 * 1024 bytes)
+- ISA string: "rv64imafdcvh_zba_zbb_zbs_zcb_zcmop_zicond_zkr_zfa_zfbfmin_zfh_zkt_zicbop_zicbom_zicboz_zicfiss_zicfilp_zimop_zawrs_zifencei_zicsr_zihintpause_zihintntl_zicntr_zihpm_zvl1024b_zvfh_zvfbfmin_zvfbfwma_zvbb_zvkt_smcsrind_sscsrind_smrnmi"
+- Privilege levels: "MSU" (Machine, Supervisor, and User)

+### Program Termination
+The program will terminate with either:
+- "PASS" message: When the test program writes `0x5555` to the finisher address
+- "FAIL with status {x}" message: When any other non-zero value is written to the finisher address

+## Steps to Build the Project

 ### Step 1: Clone RISC-V ISA Simulator Repository
-First, clone the RISC-V ISA Simulator repository and checkout the required version:
+Clone the RISC-V ISA Simulator repository and checkout the required version:

 ```bash
 git clone https://github.com/riscv-software-src/riscv-isa-sim.git